Gileaddikeocha14/Capstone-project/README.md

-explanetion of the capstone project:
+explanation of the capstone project:

 The project is divided into three sections section one: This section focus on the Code.The code is all about deploying applications on kubernetes.